rburkman777/Burkman-Data-Science-Portfolio/README.md

 ## Tidy Data Jupyter Notebook

+### LINK to Github folder with project code, information, and data:

-#### Project Overview
+### Project Overview

 This notebook highlights how to clean data.
 We take a dataset about olympic medalists that begins as quite messy and use a variety of functions to tidy it up.
-This makes it much easier to complete a variety of tasks with it.
+This makes it much easier to complete a variety of tasks with it, including producing visualizations.
 This application demonstrates my skills with data tidying, data organization, python, Jupyer notebooks, and data analysis.

-#### How to Load the App via Visual Studio Code

-This can be accessed simply.
-Go into the Tidy Data Folder (accessible above) and click on the Tidy_Data_Notebook_Code file.
-After doing that, open the notebook in VSCode and explore.

 Picture: Below is a graph showing the frequency of male and female participation across sports at the Olympics